 This event is free for VocalEye members, but registration is required as capacity is limited.
 Please contact Donna to register, email@example.com

-The third in this new series of monthly described tours at the Vancouver Art Gallery for visitors of all ages who are blind or partially sighted.
+The fourth in this new series of monthly described tours at the Vancouver Art Gallery for visitors of all ages who are blind or partially sighted.
 The gallery’s Educators have been specially trained by VocalEye in visual description techniques that complement their backgrounds in art history and material practice.
 Educators will provide in-depth information about historical context, artistic conventions and interpretive trends as they relate to observable aesthetic characteristics and the exhibition’s core ideas.
-Start time is 10:30 am from the gallery lobby.
-The tour lasts approximately 90 minutes and will highlight a small selection of artwork from this exhibit.
+The tour will highlight a small selection of artwork from this exhibit.
+Sign in at the table beside the Coat Check in the gallery lobby at 10:30 am.

 VocalEye’s Sighted Guides are available to meet adults with vision loss (18 years of age and over) at the Burrard Sky Train station and accompany them to and from the Gallery.
 To arrange a Sighted Guide meet-up, please contact Donna at least 3 days in advance: firstname.lastname@example.org